LGBT MARRIAGE VISA AUSTRALIA

 Q How Long Is The Visa Valid For?

 Prospective Marriage Visa (subclass 300) is a temporary visa, usually valid for 9 months.
 Within the nine month period you should marry your spouse.

 Q What Happens If We Do Not Get Married?

 The main criteria is that the visa holder must get married within 9 months after the visa is granted.
-This visa cannot be extended and the holder will become unlawful in Australia after the nine month period.
+This visa cannot be extended and the holder may become unlawful in Australia.
 The applicant may however, be eligible for another type of visa depending upon individual circumstances.